Kaliningrad: History

 Königsberg was preceded by a Sambian (Old Prussian tribe) fort called Twangste (Prussian word tvinksta means "a pond made by a dam").
 The declining Old Prussian culture became extinct around the early 18th century with the Great Northern War plague outbreak, and the surviving Old Prussians were integrated through assimilation.

-Königsberg
+Medieval period

-During the conquest of the Sambians by the Teutonic Knights in 1255, Twangste was destroyed and replaced by a fortress named Königsberg in honor of Bohemian King Ottokar II.
-The crusade was followed by a settlement of Germans, and the city became predominantly German, with Polish (up to 30% in the 17th century), Lithuanian, French (Huguenot community founded in 1686) and Latvian minorities.
+During the conquest of the Sambians by the Teutonic Knights in 1255, Twangste was destroyed and replaced by a fortress named Königsberg in honour of Bohemian King Ottokar II.
+It was initially divided into three towns, the Old Town (Altstadt), Löbenicht and Kneiphof, which were granted town rights in 1286, 1300 and 1327, respectively.
+It was inhabited by German colonists and indigenous Old Prussians from the 13th century, then also by Poles from the 14th century with the 1327 charter of Kneiphof permitting the settlement of Poles (up to 30% in the 17th century), Lithuanians from the 15th century, and French from the 17th century (Huguenot community founded in 1686).

+In 1454, Königsberg integrated within borders of Poland for a year as the capital of the Królewiec Voivodeship.
+As a result of the Second Peace of Thorn (1466), Königsberg and the surrounding region became a vassal state of the Crown of the Kingdom of Poland.
+During this period, trade relations developed with Poland, Lithuania, England, the Netherlands, Lübeck, Sweden and western France.